openpaymentseurope/docs/docs/create_consent.md

 ---
-id: quickstart_ais
+id: create_consent
-title: Integrate to AIS
+title: Create consent
-sidebar_label: Integrate to AIS
+sidebar_label: Create consent
 ---

-This guide demonstrates how to create a consent and let a user authorise it.
+This guide demonstrates how to create a consent and let a user authorise it for use against the Account Information Service.
 [Peter, kan du skriva lite grejer om consent här?]

 In step 1 we create a consent.
 In step 2 and 3 we start an authorisation process for that consent.